Loading catalogs

 Directly (synchronously):

-import * as enCatalog from 'virtual:wuchale/catalog/main/main/en'import * as esCatalog from 'virtual:wuchale/catalog/main/main/es'const catalogs = {en: enCatalog,es: esCatalog,} -
+import * as enCatalog from '../locales/.wuchale/main.main.en.compiled.js'import * as esCatalog from '../locales/.wuchale/main.main.es.compiled.js'const catalogs = {en: enCatalog,es: esCatalog,} -

 Lazily (asynchronously):

-const catalogs = {en: () => import('virtual:wuchale/catalog/main/main/en'),es: () => import('virtual:wuchale/catalog/main/main/es'),}
+const catalogs = {en: () => import('../locales/.wuchale/main.main.en.compiled.js'),es: () => import('../locales/.wuchale/main.main.es.compiled.js'),}

-import * as enMain from 'virtual:wuchale/catalog/main/main/en'import * as esMain from 'virtual:wuchale/catalog/main/main/es'import * as enOther from 'virtual:wuchale/catalog/main/other/en'import * as esOther from 'virtual:wuchale/catalog/main/other/es'
+import toRuntime from 'wuchale/runtime'import * as enMain from './.wuchale/main.main.en.compiled.js'import * as esMain from './.wuchale/main.main.es.compiled.js'

 let locale = 'en' // maybe controlled by state

-const catalogs = { main: { en: enMain, es: enMain, }, other: { en: enOther, es: esOther, },}
+const catalogs = { main: { en: enMain, es: enMain, },}

 Section titled “Proxies”Manually importing all of the available catalogs, building the catalogs

-object and keeping track of the loadID
+object and keeping track of the loadIDs is repetitive error prone, especially

-when using granularLoad
+when using granularLoad.
+For that

 reason, proxies are provided.